ome/bio-formats-documentation/sphinx/developers/generating-test-images.rst

     touch "pyramid2&sizeX=20000&sizeY=10000&resolutions=4&resolutionScale=4.fake"

-The ``resolutions`` and ``resolutionScale`` specify the number of sub-resolutions for with each plane and the downsampling factor between consecutive sub-resolutions.
+The ``resolutions`` and ``resolutionScale`` specify the number of sub-resolutions for each plane and the downsampling factor between consecutive sub-resolutions.

 .. _fake_keyvaluepairs: